- What services does the ICC offer for newly admitted students?

 Balancing school life with a job or internship can be stressful, so it's important to utilize campus resources to support your journey.
 The Transfer and Reentry Center focuses on assisting transfer students through their transition and has staff ready to answer your questions.
 The Office of Educational Opportunity and Enrichment Services also has resources to help students improve their skill-building, goal setting, and action-planning abilities.
 By building these skills, students can more efficiently manage multiple classes alongside job/internship responsibilities.
 Visit the OEOES "Success Coaching and Learning Strategies" page to learn more.

 - I'm extremely interested in doing an internship as soon as possible.
 Who should I talk to and how?

-- If you are interested in finding an internship opportunity but don't know where to start, we would recommend visiting our advisors either through drop-in advising or appointment.
+- Schedule an appointment with an ICC Career Advisor or come by the ICC for drop-in peer advising.
 Our team can help connect you with internship programs and answer your questions about the application process.
 Our advisors can also help review your resume and cover letter prior to an internship interview.

 If you already have an internship in mind, our advisors can help you strengthen your interview skills and provide you with resources to increase your occupational awareness.
 The ICC hosts various career workshops throughout the course of the year, so check Handshake and register for workshops that could improve your skills.

 - How do I get involved with research?

 - UC Davis offers a variety of undergraduate research opportunities, and we recommend students to check out Handshake as well as visit the Undergraduate Research Center (URC) and develop professional relationships with professors/researchers that can offer valuable knowledge, guidance, references and letters of recommendations for your future career positions

 There are other programs available to students interested in research including Mentorships for Undergraduate Research in Agriculture, Letters and Science (MURALS), McNair Scholars Program, and more.